Turbo Dogs

-Turbo Dogs is an animated television comedy series based on the book by Bob Kolar.
-Co-produced by Canadian entertainment company CCI Entertainment, New Zealand production company Huhu Studios and American studio Scholastic Entertainment, in association with The Canadian Broadcasting Corporation and Qubo, with pre-production by Smiley Guy Studios, the series premiered in the United States on Qubo on October 4, 2008 and ended on May 7, 2011.
+Turbo Dogs is a Canadian animated television series based on the book Racer Dogs by Bob Kolar.
+The series is produced by CCI Entertainment and animated by Huhu Studios and Scholastic Entertainment.
+The show premiered in the United States on Qubo on October 3, 2008 and ended on May 7, 2011.

 Premise

-Canine friends Dash, Mags, Strut, Stinkbert, Clutch, and GT learn lessons in friendship, fair play, and teamwork as they pull together to protect their reputations as the fastest dogs in Racerville in the animated series adapted from Bob Kolar's book Racer Dogs.
+Canine friends Dash, Mags, Strut, Stinkbert, Clutch, and GT learn lessons in friendship, fair play, and teamwork as they pull together to protect their reputations as the fastest dogs in Racerville in the animated series adapted from Bob Kolar's book.